 - Dance of Romance: Romantic as always, but with subtle political undertones as a bonus.

 - Fisher King: The people of Siam believe that the King can summon rain by his prayers.

 - Going Native: Anna makes a point of ensuring that she keeps a proper British household and she and Louis dress in proper British attire.
 Anna does give on some traditions and even sneaks out at night and tries to go swimming like she saw the Siamese women do.

 - Gory Discretion Shot: The execution of Tuptim and her lover.

 - Letting Her Hair Down: Anna.
 She came from Victorian Britain, so she could not let her hair down in public, but the scene when she meets the King in her night apparel has all the symbolism of this trope.

 - Nice Job Breaking It, Hero: Anna really meant well, but her attempt to appeal to the King to stop Tuptim's execution only seals the deal.
-The King was going to overturn the sentence, but refuses to do so after Anna announce she's going to take the matter to him, since he is afraid of looking like he follows the orders of Anna.
+The King was going to overturn the sentence, but after Anna's outburst in court, it will look like he's taking orders from her and is a weak king.

 - Not So Different: During the dance, a British official laughs at how ridiculous he finds Siamese beliefs to be.
 The King takes it in stride, pointing out how the English believe in King Arthur and how he pulled a magic sword from a stone (a story which Anna had told the King about earlier).